-2023 202 2 Income less capital grants £42,619,000 £38,560,000 Funding for educational operations £40,617,000 £37,119,000 Staff costs £33,593,000 £32,122,000 Staff costs as a percentage of income 78.8% 83.3% b.
+2024 2023 Income less capital grants £49,518,000 £42,619,000 Funding for educational operations £46,048,000 £40,617,000 Staff costs £37,122,000 £33,593,000 Staff costs as a percentage of income 75.5% 78.8% b.
 Going concern

-The cashflow and reserves forecast for 2024 predicts that there are sufficient cash levels, and positive free reserves throughout the period.
+The cashflow and reserves forecast for 2025 predicts that there are sufficient cash levels throughout the period.
 Income and expenditure is being reported through the management accounts to the chair every month, and any variances in forecasts can be managed to ensure that the trust can continue to operate with positive reserves and cash balances.
-Whilst not all future events and conditions can be predicted, theboard believes the budget will be met for 2024.
+The negative reserves will be recovered through the setting of a surplus budget by Trustees which enables recovery of the reserves to a positive position by the end of the 2024/25 financial year.
+Whilst not all future events and conditions can be predicted, the board believes the budget will be met for 2025.